jsactor/ams/README.md

 ## Angular, React, Vue, etc.

-You favorite framework development can be automated with the same generative approach and Event Message Management.
+Your favorite framework development can be automated with the same generative approach and Event Message Management.

 In fact this system allows using any third-party web components and behaviours by converting them into actors and actions.
 Once a browser event is registered to an actor you have a full conrol over your favorite web component.
 It can do everyhing other actors do, and you can enjoy simple drag&drop development along with full application map and code reusabilty chart to track your effort.